cahyofendhi/prayer-times/README.md

 # Prayer Times

-PWA web app for Islamic prayer times worldwide.
-Built with Flutter.
-Supports multiple countries; uses Indonesia Ministry of Religion method for Indonesia.
+PWA web app for Islamic prayer times in Indonesia.
+Built with Flutter and uses the Indonesian Ministry of Religion calculation method to provide accurate local prayer schedules.

 ## Features

 - **Prayer times** – Imsak, Fajr, Sunrise, Dhuhr, Asr, Maghrib, Isha
-- **Country selection** – Choose from many countries (Indonesia, Malaysia, Singapore, Saudi Arabia, UK, US, etc.)
 - **Location** – Current location (GPS) or select by country and city
-- **Indonesia** – Province and city picker with search (API Data Wilayah)
+- **Indonesia** – Province and city picker with search
-- **Other countries** – Enter city name manually
 - **Date** – Pick date with date picker
 - **Search** – Search in dialogs for country, province, or city
 - **PWA** – Installable on device